Foundation Guide

 • Other people's personal information without consent

-Without structure, every conversation with AI starts from scratch.
-You waste time re-explaining context.
-Claude gives generic advice because it doesn't know your situation.
+Without it, every conversation with Claude starts from scratch.
+You re-explain your role, your projects, your preferences.
+Claude gives generic advice because it has no idea what you're actually doing.

-Your Personal OS uses a numbered folder system based on the PARA method (Projects, Areas, Resources, Archives).
-The numbers keep things sorted in a logical order.
+The vault uses a numbered folder system based on the PARA method (Projects, Areas, Resources, Archives).
+Numbers keep things in a stable order regardless of which file browser you use.

 Personal_OS/